Skip to main content

 Per Share Graph

-The Per Share Graph, known as the Brown Graph, is the default graph displayed when accessing FUN Graphs.
-It presents data from the balance sheet, income statement, and cash flow statement of the stock in per-share numbers.
+The Per Share Graph presents data from the income statement, cash flow statement and balance sheet of the stock in per-share numbers.
 Users can plot any item from the dropdown menu to the left of the graph by clicking the corresponding checkbox.

 Ratios Graph

-The Ratios Graph, or the Green Graph, displays various financial ratios, including liquidity ratios like the Quick and Current Ratios, and valuation ratios.
+The Ratios Graph displays various financial ratios, including liquidity ratios like the Quick and Current Ratios, and valuation ratios.

 Graph Features